 The implied workforce differs from the implied resident workforce in that it represents the total number of people who work in Montgomery County.
 For 2015, the implied workforce in Montgomery County was 25,065.
 Most of the implied workforce lives and works inside the county.
 Only 12 percent of the implied workforce commutes into the county from another county.
 The remaining 88 percent live and work in Montgomery County.
-This suggests that growing local population should be a goal to assist growing the local business base.

 A majority of the workers who commute into the county each day are residents of Fountain County.
 Putnam County and Tippecanoe County are among the other counties that make up 50 percent of the workers who live outside but work in Montgomery County.
-Workers who leave Montgomery County every day to work in other counties are mainly going to Tippecanoe County and Marion County, with Boone County coming in third.
+Workers who leave Montgomery County every day to work in other counties are mainly going to Tippecanoe County and Marion County, with Boone County coming in third for this ranking.